Our Clinic Team

 I am delighted to be working at BxClinic, it is such a caring and friendly place to work and I take great pleasure in making patients feel very welcome with a cup of tea or coffee upon arrival.
 I like to meet new people, so it’s lovely to chat with patients and meet such a wide variety of people.
 I answer any questions patients may have relating to clinic procedures, and generally making them feel at ease.

-I’m proud to have lived in Norwich all my life, it’s a wonderful vibrant and friendly city and I’m very happy that Norwich City Football Club are back in the Premiership.
-I’m happily married and have two daughters and one of my favourite pastimes is to take my dog on long walks along Norfolk’s wonderful beaches.
+I’m proud to have lived in Norwich all my life; it’s a wonderful vibrant and friendly city.
+I’m happily married and have two daughters, and one of my favourite pastimes is to take my dog on long walks along Norfolk’s wonderful beaches.

 You – Our Patients